computationalabstraction/patgo/README.md

 ### Goroutines in Javascript
 > Prerequisite Node.js < v8.5.0

-patGo is a wrapper around Napa.js to give Go Style Concurrency in Javascript.
+patgo is a wrapper around Napa.js to give Go Style Concurrency in Javascript.
 This library/wrapper enables Developer to seamlessly do Concurrent Programming on Node.js, it as simple as `go( () => ... )` and it will assign a Thread (Worker - Napajs) to execute the function.

-Goj internally uses a Thread Pool (Zone - Napajs) by default it is 8 Threads (Worker - Napajs) but it can be changed.
+patgo internally uses a Thread Pool (Zone - Napajs) by default it is 8 Threads (Worker - Napajs) but it can be changed.
 `go( () => ... )` returns a Promise by default if the execution of the function(Goroutine) successful then Success Handler will be called and if your function returns some value you will get it as a Parameter in Success Handler.

 Currently the function when executed will be isolated and closure will not be acessible.